jordyvandomselaar/No-Rest-For-The-Wicked-Wiki/packages/crawler/README.md

 Refinery links are written to each item as `recipes_as_input` and `recipes_as_output`.
 This pass captures input/output item IDs and a best-effort `minutes` value from the QDB blob.

+Rune links are captured by scanning item definitions in bundles and attaching `runes` (weapon runes) and `utility_runes` (player utility runes) arrays of item IDs where found.

 ## Dump candidate assets

 ```bash